thegenemyers/FASTGA/README.md

-The display of a local alignment always begins with a line giving the A-scaffold & contig, then the B-scaffold & contig, then an indication of orientation (i.e. 'n' for same strand, and 'c' for the opposite strand) followed by the A-interval and B-interval that are aligned in scaffold string coordinates and then the % identify and then in parentheses the lengths of the two scaffolds, the number of differences in the alignment, and the number of tracepoints used to encode the alignment between them.
+The display of a local alignment always begins with a line giving the A-scaffold & contig, then the B-scaffold & contig, then an indication of orientation (i.e. 'n' for same strand, and 'c' for the opposite strand) followed by the A-interval and B-interval that are aligned in scaffold string coordinates and then the % identify.
+Then in parentheses follows the lengths of the two scaffolds, the number of differences in the alignment, and the number of tracepoints used to encode the alignment between them.
 In particular,
 note carefully that when the B-item is in the complement orientation (c), then the